AngelLando/ionic-geo-guess/readme.md

 * Duplicate this file to create a copy named environment.prod.ts and replace the content by the following:

-Replace the qimgUrl with your secret key.
+(replace the qimgUrl with your secret key)

 ```
 export const environment = {